GMarines209/PunchCard/README.md

 ### Fighter stats pipeline
 - A spider crawls on the ufcstats.com site and searchs alphabeticaly , cataloging each profile link and seeds a local SQLite database
-- For a individual figher lookup, a cache is called to check for the freshness of the data (is this fighters last fight after when they were last scraped) it then rescrapes the data it deems to be out of date.
+- Fighter data is kept up to date using a (self configured) cron job with -u arg to get the stats of each fighter who participated in the most recently compelted fight
 - Fighter portraits are fetched from the UFC website and downscaled server side before being served to the pi

 ### Live stats pipeline